intermine/im-docs/docs/get-started/tutorial/index.rst

 Primary keys in MalariaMine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The keys used by each source are configured in the corresponding `bio/sources/` directory.
+The keys used by each source are set in the main directory of the corresponding `bio/sources/` directory.

 For `uniprot-malaria`:

 .. code-block:: bash

-  $ less ../../bio/sources/uniprot/resources/uniprot_keys.properties
+  $ less bio/sources/uniprot/src/main/resourcesuniprot_keys.properties

 And `malaria-gff`:

 .. code-block:: bash

-  $ less ../../bio/sources/example-sources/malaria-gff/resources/malaria-gff_keys.properties
+  $ less bio/sources/example-sources/malaria-gff/resources/malaria-gff_keys.properties

 The key on `Gene.primaryIdentifier` is defined in both sources, that means that the same final result would have been achieved regardless of the order in the two sources were loaded.